 Roxicet side effects

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 confusion, unusual thoughts or behavior;

-problems with urination; or
+problems with urination;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

-Less serious Roxicet side effects include:
+Common Roxicet side effects include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.